rabilrbl/Downloads-Organizer/README.md

 Organizes your download folder based on their type and extensions.

-***If there is a file with unspecified extension, Downloads-Organizer will automatically create a new sub folder for the extension under Others.***
+***If there is a file with unspecified extension, Downloads-Organizer will automatically create a new sub folder for the extension under Others.
+All future files with same extension will be saved under the same folder.***

 - Documents
 - Text Files